tarwn/lessthandot-hugo/blogs/content/posts/2011-04-06-what-does-the-lock-icon.md

 The procedure is a CLR stored procedure

-The user doesn&#8217;t have the view definition permission for a stored proc
+The user doesn't have the view definition permission for a stored proc

-Let&#8217;s take a look at how this all works.
+Let's take a look at how this all works.

 I will first create this database with two stored procedures, one is encrypted, the other one is not